Richmond Flowers Jr.: New York Giants

 On October 25, 1971, the Washington Redskins claimed him off the waiver wire, but ended up sending him to the New York Giants on October 27, to complete the trade for Clifton McNeil.
 As part of the transaction, the Giants originally received a fifth (#121-Larry Edwards), sixth, and seventh round (#177-Mike Zikas) draft choices, before accepting Flowers and returning the sixth choice back.

 In 1972, he was named the starter at strong safety and had his best season in the NFL, recording 4 interceptions.
 In 1973, he was injured in the second game of the season and missed six games before being activated on November 10.

 While playing for the Giants he also was a part of the International Track Association, where he was contacted by the founders of the World Football League.

-Houston Texans/Shreveport Steamer (WFL)
+Houston Texans/Shreveport Steamer

 In 1974, Flowers signed with the Hawaiians of the World Football League, becoming the first NFL player to sign with the new league.
 His rights were later sent to the Houston Texans, where he worked in the team's front office, while his Giants contract ran out and he could return to play.
 On September 23, the team relocated to Shreveport, Louisiana and changed their name to the Shreveport Steamer.